Code-Institute-Submissions/mehatabpathan-Portfolio1/readme.md

 - After deploying the website I found out that the images were broken in the gallery page.
 This was due to absolute file paths.
 I fixed it by removing the initial slash and making the file paths relative.
 - In the deployed version, the background images for the rules and get in Register page were not covering the whole section on tablets and larger screens.
 I fixed it by adding a height property to the sections affected.
+- All font-awesome icons are loaded in svg format as font-awsome-kit is reducing the performance of the website

 ## Unsolved Bugs